kserve/website/docs/developer/debug.md

                  |  KPA/HPA        |
                  +-----------------+
 ```
-1. Traffic arrives through:
-   - The `Istio Ingress Gateway` for external traffic
-   - The `Istio Cluster Local Gateway` for internal traffic
+### 1.Traffic arrives through `Knative Ingress/Local Gateway` for external/internal traffic

-`Istio Gateway` describes the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.
+`Istio Gateway` resource describes the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.
 The specification describes a set of ports
 that should be exposed and the type of protocol to use.
 If you are using `Standalone` mode, it installs the `Gateway` in `knative-serving` namespace,
 if you are using `Kubeflow KServe`(KServe installed with Kubeflow), it installs the `Gateway` in `kubeflow` namespace e.g on GCP the gateway is protected behind `IAP` with [Istio authentication policy](https://istio.io/docs/tasks/security/authentication/authn-policy).